-A scientist costume can easily be customized for children, teens or adults.
-All it takes is a lab coat -- made from a T-shirt or purchased -- markers and a few accessories to complete the costume.
+A scientist costume can be easily customized for children, high school teens or adults.
+All it takes is a lab coat made from a T-shirt or purchased as well as markers and a few accessories to complete the costume.
+Scientists wear lab coats as part of their personal protective equipment to prevent chemicals, such as liquid nitrogen or acids, from splashing on their clothes while they work in the lab.
 After the party, use the scientist clothing and props as part of a child's dress-up wardrobe.

 Video of the Day

 Turn a t-shirt Into a Lab Coat